elvezjp/IXV-util-MarkItDown/README_en.md

 1. **MarkItDown mode**: Uses the full Microsoft MarkItDown functionality.
    - Supports advanced conversion of images, tables, lists, formulas, and more.
-   - Handles more file formats.
+   - Does not check file extensions and can handle any format supported by MarkItDown, such as PDF or PPTX.

 2. **NoMarkItDown mode**: Simple built-in implementation.
    - Extracts only basic text.